5 Options For Refinancing Your Mortgage With Bad Credit

 2. See If You Qualify For A VA IRRRL

 If you have an existing VA loan, then a VA IRRRL could be a good option.
-The VA IRRRL – aka the VA Streamline Refinance – can allow you to lower your monthly payments with the help of a lower interest rate or longer loan term.
+The VA IRRRL – aka the VA Streamline Refinance – is backed by the Department of Veterans Affairs and can allow you to lower your monthly payments with the help of a lower interest rate or longer loan term.

 The VA IRRRL is open to anyone with a VA loan that can meet the qualifications and often involves less paperwork than a traditional refinance.
 With that, you can take advantage of lower interest rates, even with less-than-perfect credit.